If someone is in crisis

 - Talking or writing about death, dying, or suicide

-- Making direct statements or less direct statements of suicidal intent: (Examples: "I'm just going to end it all." or "Everything would be easier if I wasn't around.")
+- Making direct statements or less direct statements of suicidal intent (for example, "I'm just going to end it all" or "Everything would be easier if I wasn't around.")

 - Feeling hopeless